Dr Andrew Logan Wellington Eye Centre

-Since the first laser eye surgery was performed in 1987, millions of people across the globe have undergone the impressive procedure.
+Laser eye surgery was first performed in 1987, since then millions of people across the globe have undergone this impressive procedure.
 With constantly evolving technology and increasingly sophisticated techniques, the surgery is more popular now than ever.
-Despite the growing interest, one of the most common misconceptions about laser eye surgery is the level of risk involved.
+One of the most common misconceptions about laser eye surgery is that it is too risky.
 We’ve previously debunked other laser eye surgery myths such as “laser eye surgery is painful” or “it can only correct short sightedness”.
 In this article, Dr. Andrew Logan explores the potential risks and complications of the operation.

 How does laser eye surgery work?

-Short sightedness is when the focal point sits inside the eye, away from the back where it needs to be and is caused by the eye being too long or the cornea too curved.
-Whereas long sightedness is caused by the eye being too short or the cornea too flat, resulting in the focal point being behind the eye.
-Short sighted vision is corrected by flattening the cornea to reduce the refractive power and pushing the focal point back onto the retina at the back of the eye, whilst for long sighted vision the cornea is steepened, increasing the refractive power and moving the focal point back inside the eyeball.
+Short sightedness is when the focal point sits inside the eye.
+For clear vision, the focal point needs to sit on the back of the eye.
+Short sighted eyes are therefore either too long or the cornea is too curved.
+Whereas long sightedness is caused by the eye being too short or the cornea too flat.
+In this scenario the focal point ends up behind the eye.
+Short sighted vision is corrected by flattening the cornea to reduce the refractive power.
+This has the effect of pushing the focal point back onto the retina at the back of the eye.
+For long sighted eyes, the cornea is steepened.
+This increases the refractive power and and moves the focal point back inside the eyeball.

-Before you get to surgery, there is a process that needs to be followed.
-At the Wellington Eye Centre this involves having a comprehensive medical exam to check the health and wellbeing of the eyes and the physical qualities of the cornea.
-This is carried out by one of our technicians, our Optometrist and our surgeon, Dr Andrew Logan.
+Before you get to surgery, you have a comprehensive medical exam with the Wellington Eye Centre team.
+This examination checks the health and well-being of your eyes and the physical qualities of the cornea.
+During this examination you will meet one of our technicians, our Optometrist and our surgeon, Dr Andrew Logan.
 This appointment is to help us ensure that it would be safe for you to receive laser eye surgery.

 On the day of surgery

 You are with us for around one and a half hours.
-First, you will have a pre-operative talk to go over your post-surgery instructions, medications, what to expect, etc. You will then go with our nurse to have local anaesthetic drops applied to the surface of the eye.
-These ensure that the surface of the eye is numb and you will still be able to control the movement of your eye.
-You are then taken into our theatre and the relevant surgery is performed.
+First, you will have a pre-operative talk with one of our team members.
+During this talk, you will go over the post-surgery instructions, medications and what to expect during and after the surgery.
+You will then have local anaesthetic drops applied to the surface of the eye.
+These ensure that the surface of the eye is numb.
+These anaesthetic drops still allow you to control the movement of your eye.
+You are then taken into our theatre for your surgery.

-Afterwards, you are checked by Dr Logan before going home to rest.
-The healing time for each surgery is slightly different and this will be discussed with you in your medical examination and pre-operative talk.
-You will be provided with paracetamol to ease any discomfort following surgery which is normally most pronounced for the first 8-12 hours after.
-During this time, it can feel like you have something in your eye as well as a slight burning sensation for a few hours which will quickly pass.
-We also provide you with a busy regime of eye drops which are to be used roughly every couple of hours while you are awake.
-Following your immediate recovery, you will have regular follow up care (day one after surgery, one week, one month, three months, six months and one year) to ensure your recovery is going well.
+Immediately after your surgery, Dr Logan checks your eyes, before sending you home to rest.
+The healing time for each surgery is slightly different.
+The expected recovery experiances will be discussed with you before your surgery.
+You will be provided with paracetamol to ease any discomfort following surgery.
+This discomfort is normally most pronounced for the first 8-12 hours after.
+It can feel like you have something in your eye, and/or a slight burning sensation for a few hours.
+This will quickly pass.
+You will be on a busy regime of eye drops while you are awake, often having a drop every 1-2 hours.
+Following your immediate recovery, you will have regular follow-up care (day one after surgery, one week, one month, three months, six months and one year) to ensure your recovery is going well.

 Is laser eye surgery safe?

-Studies carried out in the United States have shown that the most common reason that people who wear glasses or contact lenses do not have laser eye surgery performed is not the cost, but fear of the procedure itself.
+Studies carried out in the United States have shown that the most common reason that eligible people do not have laser eye surgery performed is not the cost, but fear of the procedure itself.
 The safest way to correct your vision is to wear glasses.
-Glasses can easily be updated, provide eye protection from physical injuries and reduce UV light exposure.
+Glasses provide eye protection from physical injuries and reduce UV light exposure.
+Glasses can easily be updated.

 Contact lenses are another alternative to correct vision.
 However, although contacts do not use surgery to correct vision, they may not be as safe long-term.
 A study in 2006 found that the risk of significant vision loss following LASIK was 0.001% but contact lens wearers had a 1% risk of developing a serious contact lens associated corneal infection and 0.02% risk of significant vision loss over 30 years of contact lens wear⁽¹⁾.
 Since that time, both contact lens technology and laser eye surgery technology have improved enormously but the relative risks remain similar.